 State law (O.C.G.A. § 36-67A-3) requires that opponents to a rezoning petition, as well as their agents, must disclose any campaign contributions aggregating or having an aggregate value of $250.00 or more that have been made to the Mayor or any City Council member within the two years immediately preceding the filing of the zoning petition.
 According to the law, those wishing to make comments in opposition must file disclosure at least five calendar days prior to the first hearing of the rezoning application, which is the Planning Commission meeting preceding the Council’s consideration.
 To knowingly violate this statute constitutes a misdemeanor.

-The city is taking the most conservative approach on this subject so that we can ensure compliance with this law.
+The disclosure form is available here.
 If you have questions or need more information about the disclosure requirement, please contact City Hall at 678.242.2500 or e-mail us.

 No outbursts, cheering or booing are allowed in Council Chambers.
 Please show the same respect to those speaking you expect to receive.

 An item or items up for vote will first be read by the City Clerk.
 Upon completion of that reading and any staff presentations, which may include extensive question-and- answer periods from members of City Council, a council member will make a motion to approve, deny or defer.